nyu-cs-gy-6533-fall-2022/assignment-5-final-project-coelus/README.md

-The overview dpf is at the top of the folder: called xxx.pdf
+The overview pdf is at the top of the folder: called proposal.pdf